 Day Eight is excited to have been asked by the Upper Georgia Avenue Main Street to act as a partnering producer in the upcoming, city-wide, Art All Night.
-This will be the sixth annual event, and Day Eight’s first time participating.
+This will be the sixth annual city-wide event and Day Eight’s first participating.

 In partnership with the Upper Georgia Avenue Main Street, Day Eight is producing an open mic and four back to back poetry readings to occur 7-11pm outdoors in front of the Shepherd Park / Juanita Thornton DC Public Library located at 7420 Georgia Avenue NW.
 Come out and enjoy the fun with friends and neighbors!